jwgsim/Bayes-Sampler/README.md

-A Bayes Sampler by JWG SIMONS
+A Bayes Sampler by JWG SIMONS.

 <br />